Mennonites: History

 Despite strong repressive efforts of the state churches, the movement spread slowly around western Europe, primarily along the Rhine.
 Officials killed many of the earliest Anabaptist leaders in an attempt to purge Europe of the new sect.
 By 1530, most of the founding leaders had been killed for refusing to renounce their beliefs.
 Many believed that God did not condone killing or the use of force for any reason and were, therefore, unwilling to fight for their lives.
 The non-resistant branches often survived by seeking refuge in neutral cities or nations, such as Strasbourg.
 Their safety was often tenuous, as a shift in alliances or an invasion could mean resumed persecution.
-Other groups of Anabaptists, such as the Batenburgers, were eventually destroyed by their willingness to fight.
+Other groups of Anabaptists, such as the Batenburgers, were eventually destroyed by their unwillingness to fight.
 This played a large part in the evolution of Anabaptist theology.
 They believed that Jesus taught that any use of force to get back at anyone was wrong, and taught to forgive.

 In the early days of the Anabaptist movement, Menno Simons, a Catholic priest in the Low Countries, heard of the movement and started to rethink his Catholic faith.
 He questioned the doctrine of transubstantiation but was reluctant to leave the Roman Catholic Church.
 His brother, a member of an Anabaptist group, was killed when he and his companions were attacked and refused to defend themselves.
 In 1536, at the age of 40, Simons left the Roman Catholic Church.
 He soon became a leader within the Anabaptist movement and was wanted by authorities for the rest of his life.
 His name became associated with scattered groups of nonviolent Anabaptists whom he helped to organize and consolidate.